aaronkyle/concept/README.md

      *  should allow for a narrative to be written that utilizes several 'embedded' maps as examples within a page [(like here)](http://boundlessgeo.com/2013/12/openlayers-3-and-google-maps-api/)
      *  embedded maps should allow for some direct data querrying, with possibility of linking out to 'detailed' maps, which allow greater capacity for manipulation (especially in desktop applications)
      *  maps should be 'simultaneously broadcast' over the network (affected how changes / updates are made to style sheets and data)
-     *  platform should alow multiple means for allowing users to load in data and to manage data repositories
+     *  platform should allow multiple means for allowing users to load in data and to manage data repositories
  - focused on visualizations
  - platform-aware (mobile orientation)

 2. Assumptions:
  - users expect both 'variety' (in terms of UIs) and 'standarization' (in terms of data organization)

----

-**Target Features**

-1. Data Management & Administration
-    * Users should be allowed to create their own project pages
-    * Users should be able to request editorial permissions to existing project pages
-    * Users should be able to choose whether to work from an existing data repository, or to create a new one
-    * Users should be able to import their own data to the server

-2. Data Presentation
-    * Each dataset should have a single, master style sheet that can be edited with QGIS
-    * Users should be able to select which layers they would like to present in a web page
-    * User should be able to present multiple map views within a single web page
-    * Each map embedded within a web page should be able to allow for some amount of user interaction (toggling on and off layers, changing the base layer, etc.)

 ---